pmitros/shared_field_quick_demo/README.md

 2. install shared_field_demo xblock (pip install -e shared_field_demo)
 3. install toy_verify xblock (pip install -e toy_verify)
 4. In toy_verify, the value of verified changes based on the value of count (even or old)
-5. f5 shared_field_quick_demo to the change of quired value of verified
+5. f5 shared_field_quick_demo to the change of queried value of verified